juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 **Note**: only fields on a JSON object can be marked as valid.
 JSON arrays are not supported by this requirement feature.

-**Another note**: a field marked as required means that its key is expected to be present in the JSON object, not necessarily that its value can't be `null`, even though they might be equivalent.
+**Another note**: a field marked as required means that its key is expected to be present in the JSON object, not necessarily that its value can't be `null`.
 The reason for this is that data explicitly set to `null` can still be valid, while data not present might mean an error on the side where the data is generated.

 ## Serialization